|

 doctors try to free up their Saturdays and Sundays.

-they give up all their power.
+pregnant they give up all their power.
 ALL of it.
-They plan their schedule around the
+They plan their schedule

-doctors and when the doctor says they need, or should, or can induce for any
+around the doctors and when the doctor says they need, or should, or can

-reason they trust the doctor.
-After all, the doctor is just trying to help
+induce for any reason they trust the doctor.
+After all, the doctor is just

-lizard that can physically change colors to blend into its environment to
+physically change colors to blend into its environment to avoid predators,

-avoid predators, would evolution leave women helpless when it comes to the
+would evolution leave women helpless when it comes to the most important

 Women are not taught to trust their own bodies.
 We are lied to or kept in

-when we are told about sex and human behavior we are told to suppress it
+Then when we are told about sex and human behavior we are told to suppress

-while men are encouraged to flaunt it.
-When we begin bleeding we are told we
+it while men are encouraged to flaunt it.
+When we begin bleeding we are

 deodorants to cover it up.
 We are made to feel completely ashamed of that